athoune/Presentations/03_fastcgi/index.md

 You can do it yourself with Amazon, Joyent …

-You can share a multi hosted frontend, and dispatching the load between the cloud.
+You can share a multi hosted frontend, and dispatching the load in the cloud.

 Be careful with files uploaded.